meprabin000/Arcaden/README.md

 ## Compilation Instructions (built in Angular 14)

 - clone the repository and navigate inside the Arcaden directory of the cloned folder
+- Run `npm install` to install all the dependencies
 - Run `ng serve` and navigate to `http://localhost:4200`

 ## Service Architecture